VangelisChocholis/Cross_Device_Analysis/README.md

 ## Results

-The analysis in the notebook offers insights into data across multiple devices, with visualizations and detailed explanations about selecting suitable perfomance indicators.
-If you do not want to dive into the jupyter notebook, the following Power B.I. dashboard summarizes the results.
+The analysis in the notebook provides insights into data across multiple devices, with visualizations and detailed explanations about selecting suitable perfomance indicators.
+The summarized results are shown in the following Power BI dashboard below.

 ![Alt Text](images/powerbi_dashboard.jpg)